flutter/engine/ci/builders/README.md

 # Flutter Engine Build Definition Language

-The ***Flutter Engine Build Definition Language*** describes a complex build using a combination of sub-builds, archives, generators and dependencies.
-It simplifies sub-builds sharding mapping build inputs to workflows and listing the generated artifacts explicitly.
+The ***Flutter Engine Build Definition Language*** describes a build on CI by defining a combination of *sub-builds*, *archives*, *generators* and *dependencies*.
+It makes it simple to shard sub-builds by mapping build inputs to workflows, and listing the sub-build-generated artifacts explicitly.
 The Build Definition Language, Engine Recipes V2 and the generation of artifacts using GN+Ninja set the groundwork for efficient builds with dependency reusability.